How to Fix Crockery basket wear on Miele G4998SCViSF

 • Dishes shift or tip over during the wash cycle due to loose or damaged basket fittings

-This issue is typically caused by long-term wear and exposure to harsh detergents, which gradually degrade the protective vinyl coating on the basket tines, leading to rust and structural damage.
+This issue usually results from long-term wear and exposure to harsh detergents, which degrade the protective vinyl coating on the basket tines, leading to rust and structural damage.

 Safety First